pkokk/NodeJsVisualizations/README.md

-This small project is inspired by https://www.youtube.com/watch?v=sEpRzyPRH0s It contains some visualizations of iris data set with D3.js, accessible via browser.
+This small project is inspired by [Siraj Raval - Data Visualization with D3.js](https://www.youtube.com/watch?v=sEpRzyPRH0s) It contains some visualizations of iris data set with D3.js, accessible via browser.

 ##Dependencies